 Bagless vacuums, on the other hand, are less of a nuisance right away.
 Furthermore, they are a green option that will save you money in the long run.
-However, your machine’s total maintenance will rise because you will have to physically clean it and keep track of how dirty it is.
+However, your machine’s total maintenance will rise because we’ll have to physically clean it and keep track of how dirty it is.

-For pet owners, we recommend that you clean on a regular basis.
+For pet owners, I recommend that you clean on a regular basis.
 If your pet sheds a lot and your vacuum fills up quickly, going bagless is a better alternative.
 It is better for the environment and the air.

 If you don’t vacuum as frequently and don’t want to leave as much of an imprint, or if you don’t have allergies, bagged vacuums will suffice.

-FAQs about Vacuum For Pet Hair
+FAQs About Vacuum For Pet Hair

 Vacuums With Your Pets In Mind